ccleberg/cmc.pub/content/blog/2023-06-08-self-hosting-baikal-server.md

 sudo systemctl restart nginx.service
 ```

-At this point, the Baïkal server should be available over the internet
+At this point, the Baikal server should be available over the internet
 at the URL configured above!

 ## Configuring Clients